-Recoupment of an amount included in the cost of a depreciating asset may be included in assessable income.
-An amount is not an assessable recoupment if it is received for the sale of a depreciating asset for its market value.
+If you recoup an amount that you had previously included in the cost of a depreciating asset, you may need to include that recouped amount in your assessable income.
+An amount you receive for the sale of a depreciating asset at market value is not an assessable recoupment.